JoeyStanley/jekyll-for-designers/_posts/2021-08-31-365-papers-update.md

 Based on my research, it should come as no surprise that *American Speech* and *LVC* are the top two.
 I have a print subscription to *American Speech*, and I had a habit of reading through all the articles while on the bus.
 My guess is that the *PWPL* ones are mostly proceedings from NWAV too. *JASA*, *JEngL*, and *J. Soc.* are also not much of a surprise.

 However, this plot again highlights what I think are my shortcomings.
 I feel like I need to be reading more *Language in Society* and *Journal of Sociolinguistics*.
-I also think I need to be reading from a wider range of journals.
-I feel like I've latched on to my favorites to my detriment and I'm missing a lot of interesting work by not expanding my horizons.
+I also think I need to be reading about languages other than English too.
+I feel like I've latched on to my venues to my detriment and I'm missing a lot of interesting work by not expanding my horizons.

 ## Outlook